xavierpuigf/virtualhome/README.md

 ## Dataset

 We collected a dataset of programs to execute in the environment.
 You can download them in [link to programs]().
-Once downloaded, move programs into the `data` folder.
-The data should follow the following structure:
+Once downloaded, move programs into the `dataset` folder.
+The dataset should follow the following structure:

 ```
-data
+dataset
 └── programs_processed_precond_nograb_morepreconds
 	|── initstate
 	├── withoutconds